vmware-archive/hillview/docs/userManual.md

 Each view has a heading that describes it briefly, as shown in the following figure.
 Each view has a unique number, shown on the top-right.
-The lineage of views is usually shown in the title, allowing users to navigate from a view to the source view, where it generated from.
+The lineage of views is usually shown in the title, allowing users to navigate from a view to the source view from which it was generated.
 Views can also be closed by clicking the button marked with x.

 ![View heading](view-heading.png)

 ### Data schema views

-The data schema views allows users to browse the schema of the current table and select a set of columns from the dataset to focus on.
+The data schema views allow users to browse the schema of the current table and select a set of columns from the dataset to focus on.

 The following example shows a schema view; the rows in a schema view